TadavomnisT/php_javascript_chatroom/README.md

-# Chatroom using PHP and JavaScrip
+# Chatroom using PHP and JavaScript
 # Socket Programming

 Hey there!